-The Company's joint venture in Village at Corte Madera has entered into a commitment to replace the existing loan on the property with a new twelve-year \$225.0 million loan that will bear interest at 3.50%.
-The refinancing is expected to close in August 2016.
-The Company intends to use its share of the excess proceeds to pay down its line of credit and for general corporate purposes.
+On August 5, 2016, the Company's joint venture in The Village at Corte Madera replaced the existing loan on the property with a new \$225.0 million loan that bears interest at an effective rate of 3.53% and matures on September 1, 2028.
+The Company used its share of the excess proceeds to pay down its line of credit and for general corporate purposes.